Chula Vista Truck Accident Lawyers

 To establish negligence, our Chula Vista truck accident lawyers will have to prove these four key elements:

-- Duty of care – This refers to the responsibility of all truck drivers to drive safely to avoid causing harm to others.
+• Duty of Care — This refers to the responsibility of all truck drivers to drive safely to avoid causing harm to others.

-- Causation – The liable party’s action or inaction caused the victim’s injuries.
+• Causation — The liable party’s action or inaction caused the victim’s injuries.

-- Damages – The accident resulted in the victim suffering damages and losses, such as medical expenses, lost wages, and pain and suffering.
+• Damages — The accident resulted in the victim suffering damages and losses, such as medical expenses, lost wages, and pain and suffering.

 What If I’m Partially To Blame For The Truck Accident?

-What To Do Immediately Following A Truck Accident
+What To Do Following A Truck Accident

-- Call 911 as soon as possible.
+2. Call 911 as soon as possible.
 Listen to the dispatcher’s instructions carefully.

-- After getting first aid, cooperate with the police.
+4. After getting first aid, cooperate with the police.
 Answer all their questions honestly and clearly.
 Avoid making assumptions and giving opinions.
 More importantly, refrain from apologizing or admitting fault.

-- If it’s safe and you can move, gather information.
+5. If it’s safe and you can move, gather information.
 Get the names, addresses, contact details, and insurance information of all parties involved.
 Also, check if there are any witnesses and get their details.

-- Gather evidence.
+6. Gather evidence.
 Take photos and videos of the accident scene, your injuries, property damage, skid marks, road signs, and anything else that could be useful later on.

-- Report the accident to your insurance company, but be careful what you say.
+7. Report the accident to your insurance company, but be careful what you say.
 Only give relevant information.

-- After the accident, schedule a follow-up appointment with your doctor so they can fully assess your injuries.
+8. After the accident, schedule a follow-up appointment with your doctor so they can fully assess your injuries.

-- Keep a record of all your expenses and experiences related to the accident.
+9. Keep a record of all your expenses and experiences related to the accident.

-- Contact Arash Law at (888) 488-1391 as soon as possible to start your claim.
+10. Contact Arash Law at (888) 488-1391 following an accident.
 We will explain your rights and options.
 Our Chula Vista attorneys for truck accidents can also help you gather and preserve key evidence, such as police reports.

 Federal Truck Hours Of Service Requirements